natej/panos-upgrade/README.md

+# DO NOT USE THIS PROJECT OR ANY CODE IN THIS REPO IN ANY WAY!
+# IT IS AI-GENERATED AND IS HERE ONLY TEMPORARILY!
+# EVERYTHING HERE IS EXPERIMENTAL AND HAS NOT BEEN TESTED!

 # PAN-OS Upgrade Manager

 Advanced CLI application for managing PAN-OS device upgrades through Panorama with daemon capabilities, concurrent processing, and comprehensive validation.